logo

 Dataset

-The competition dataset includes EEG recordings from over 3,000 participants across six distinct cognitive tasks:
+The competition uses the HBN-EEG dataset (paper, blog post), which includes EEG recordings from over 3,000 participants across six distinct cognitive tasks:

 Passive Tasks